-Grant Program Authority FDOT Office Purpose Transportation Regional Incentive Program (TRIP) Section 339.2819, F.S.
+Grant Program Authority FDOT Office Purpose Small County Resurfacing Program (SCRAP) Section 339.2816, F.S.
+Local Programs Funds are available to counties that have a population of 75,000 or less to resurface or reconstruct county roads.
+Transportation Regional Incentive Program (TRIP) Section 339.2819, F.S.
 Local Programs Funds are available to provide incentives for local governments and the private sector to improve regionally significant transportation facilities in regional transportation areas designated under Section 339.155(4), F.S.
 Transportation Alternatives Set- Aside 23 U.S. Code § 133 Systems Implementation Funds a variety of small-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, community improvements including sidewalks, and certain environmental mitigation activities.
 Safe Routes to Schools (SRTS) 23 U.S. Code § 133 and Section 335.066, F.S.
 State Safety Office Funds planning, design, and construction of infrastructure-related projects that substantially improve the safety and ability of students to walk and bicycle to school for the benefit of public, private, and tribal schools serving Kindergarten through High School.
 Highway Safety Grants 23 U.S. Code § 402 and 405 State Safety Office Awards "seed" money to state and local safety-related agencies to assist in the development and implementation of programs in traffic safety priority areas, and may be awarded for assisting in addressing traffic safety deficiencies, expansion of an ongoing activity, or development of a new program.
 Public Transportation Formula Grants/Enhanced Mobility of Seniors and Individuals with Disabilities 49 U.S. Code § 5310 Public Transit Office Funds capital projects that are planned, designed, and carried out to meet special needs of elderly and individuals with disabilities.
 Public Transportation Formula Grants/Rural Areas 49 U.S. Code § 5311 Public Transit Office Funds capital and operating assistance in rural areas.

 FDOT is also one of over 17 state and regional agencies and organizations participating in the Rural Economic Development Initiative (REDI), which is established in Section 288.0656, F.S.
-REDI recognizes that rural communities and regions face extraordinary challenges in their efforts to improve their economies, so it brings together a focused and coordinated effort among agencies and organization that provide programs and services to rural areas.
+REDI recognizes that rural communities and regions face extraordinary challenges in their efforts to improve their economies, so it brings together a focused and coordinated effort among agencies and organizations that provide programs and services to rural areas.
 REDI also recommends waivers of financial match for state grant and other programs on a project-by-project basis and undertakes advocacy, outreach, and capacity building to improve conditions in rural communities.
-Needs identified through REDI are often funded through agency grant programs, including FDOT's grant programs noted above.
+Needs identified through REDI are often funded through agency grant programs, including the FDOT grant programs noted above.
 Over the past few years, FDOT provided grant funding to non-metropolitan local governments for freight initiatives, airport improvements, roadway beautification projects, Catalyst Site investments, and Safe Routes to School construction projects.

-FDOT also provides technical assistance to non-metropolitan local governments, including workshops and training opportunities to promote FDOT's state-funded grant programs and providing assistance to local governments with grant application processes; workshops focused on implementation of FDOT's Complete Streets policy; and support for rural transportation and mobility initiatives.
+FDOT also provides technical assistance to non-metropolitan local governments, including workshops and training opportunities to promote FDOT's state-funded grant programs and assistance for local governments with grant application processes; workshops focused on implementation of FDOT's Complete Streets policy; and support for rural transportation and mobility initiatives.